 You will also have contact with other students through an on-campus field seminar.

 Commitment to educational equity

 Both Carleton University and the School of Social Work have an expressed commitment to the principles of educational equity.

-The school recognizes that some groups of people have been historically disadvantaged and excluded from access to higher education.
-This includes, for example, Aboriginal peoples, people of colour, people with disabilities and people with low incomes.
+The School recognizes that some groups of people have been historically disadvantaged and excluded from access to higher education.
+This includes, but is not limited to, Indigenous peoples, racialized persons, people with disabilities, members of the LGBTQ+ community, and people with low incomes.